devarshe/Data-Analytics-End-to-End-Projects/README.md

 ## Introduction

-Hello, I am **Satyamshree Moharana**, a data analyst with a strong foundation in SQL, Python, Power BI, and data visualization.
+Hello, I am **Devarshee Gaurav Das**, a data analyst with a strong foundation in SQL, Python, Power BI, and data visualization.
 This portfolio contains all my end-to-end data analytics projects where I analyze datasets, derive meaningful insights, and create dashboards.
 My goal is to provide actionable solutions to real-world problems.

 ## Projects